Skip to content

 How to Spend 2 Days in Lisbon, Portugal

-I designed this two-day Lisbon itinerary to highlight some of my favorite things to eat, drink, and see in the city.
-But as I mentioned, general wandering is also one of my favorite things to do in Lisbon.
+This two-day Lisbon itinerary highlights some of my favorite things to eat, drink, and see in the city.
+But as I mentioned, general wandering is also one of my favorite things in Lisbon.

-I did my best to strategically provide landmarks in this itinerary that will help you weave through the charming streets of Lisbon.
-Based on this approach, walking is intended to get between each of the spots I’ve included in this itinerary for 2 days in Lisbon.
+This guide aims to strategically provide landmarks that will help you weave through the charming streets of Lisbon.
+Based on this approach, walking is intended to get between each of the spots I’ve included in this itinerary for two days in Lisbon.

-The best part about walking between my recommendations is that you will likely discover your own spots, views, hidden gems, and some of the impressive Lisbon street art.
+The best part about walking between my recommendations is that you will likely discover your unique spots, views, hidden gems, and some impressive Lisbon street art.

 Let’s get started with my version of 2 days in Lisbon.
 If I had to plan my ideal Lisbon itinerary and only had 48 hours, this is what it would look like.